thies/real-estate-semimar/README.md

 ### The setup

-This is up for debate, but my suggestion would be
+This is up for debate, but for now try the following:

 - The seminars should be short and interactive: 20-25 minutes for speaker (with few questions during presentation).
 Questions will be colleceted during the presentation in a text chat.
 25 minutes of questions and discussion.
 - A moderator will (try to) keep things orderly, civil and on track.